WolfclawProductions/DOMUS/README.md

 # DOMUS
+Due to issues with GitLFS, for now you can download the pack here! https://drive.google.com/drive/folders/1xqRlVVjJo1-0Sq3a1GH7Pf0B1zfyAt_z?usp=sharing

 The Digital Open Modular Urban System- a Blender asset pack for archaeological reconstructions

 DOMUS is a Research project created primarily by Noah Chapman under Carleton University's XLab (Supervised by Dr. Shawn Graham).